 To put the SEC’s rule in perspective, consider this: the Portable Document Format, or PDF, is a 25-year-old specification for presenting content consistently across applications and operating systems.
 It’s a mature and established tool that is still useful for transmitting documents in transactional matters, but is not well suited to delivering content that is truly engaging and persuasive.

-That view is discussed with Eric Johnson, DFIN’s president of Global Investment Markets, in a recent podcast.
+That view is discussed with Eric Johnson, DFIN’s president of Global Investment Companies, in a recent podcast.

 “To truly improve the investor experience, we need to go further and think about how we can really harness new technology and do more than just send information in a PDF via email,” Johnson says.